Somalia - SO - SOM - SOM - Africa

 Background

-International peace conferences in the 2000s resulted in a number of transitional governments that operated outside of Somalia.
+International peace conferences in the 2000s resulted in a number of transitional governments that operated outside Somalia.
 Left largely to themselves, Somalis in the country established alternative governance structures; some areas formed their own administrations, such as Somaliland and Puntland, while others developed localized institutions.
-Many local populations turned to using sharia courts, an Islamic judicial system that implements religious law.
+Many local populations turned to sharia courts, an Islamic judicial system that implements religious law.
 Several of these courts came together in 2006 to form the Islamic Courts Union (ICU).
-The ICU established order in many areas of central and southern Somalia, including Mogadishu, but was forced out when Ethiopia intervened militarily in December 2006 on behalf of the Somali Transitional Federal Government (TFG).
-While the TFG settled in the capital, the ICU fled to rural areas or from Somalia altogether, reemerging less than a year later as the Islamic insurgent and terrorist movement al-Shabaab, which is still active today.
-In January 2007, the African Union (AU) established the AU Mission in Somalia peacekeeping force, took over security responsibility for the country, and gave the TFG space to develop Somalia’s new government.
-By 2012, Somali powerbrokers agreed on a provisional constitution with a loose federal structure and established a central government in Mogadishu termed the Somali Federal Government (SFG).
-Since then, several interim regional administrations have been established and there have been three presidential elections.
-However, significant and fundamental governance and security problems remain for the SFG since al-Shabaab controls large portions of the country.
+The ICU established order in many areas of central and southern Somalia, including Mogadishu, but was forced out when Ethiopia intervened militarily in 2006 on behalf of the Somali Transitional Federal Government (TFG).
+As the TFG settled in the capital, the ICU fled to rural areas or left Somalia altogether, but the organization reemerged less than a year later as the Islamic insurgent and terrorist movement al-Shabaab, which is still active today.

 Environment - current issues